Confrontation at German coronavirus protest goes viral

 Scholl fought the Nazis with her brother and other members of the resistance group White Rose.
 After distributing flyers at a Munich university, she was convicted of high treason and was executed at age 22 by the Nazis in 1943.

-While the female protester is talking, a young security guard approached the stage, saying repeatedly that “I’m not going to be a security guard for this kind of idiocy.”
-The woman looks at him in disbelief while he calls her speech “a trivialization of the Holocaust.”
-He is ushered away by security and she throws down the mic in anger.
+While the female protester was talking, a young security guard approached the stage, saying repeatedly that “I’m not going to be a security guard for this kind of idiocy.”
+The woman looked at him in disbelief while he called her speech “a trivialization of the Holocaust.”
+He was ushered away by security and she threw down the mic in anger.

+German Foreign Minister Heiko Maas tweeted Sunday that the comparison with Scholl “mocks the bravery that was needed to take a stand against the Nazis.”

+“Nothing connects the corona protests with the resistance fighters.
+Nothing!”
+Maas wrote.

 The Nazis orchestrated the genocide of six million European Jews during the Third Reich.
+They also killed tens of thousands of other people who opposed their regime, such as communists, Social Democrats, members of the church or resistance fighters.

 German officials, meanwhile, have been generally praised for their handling of the pandemic.
-The European Union nation has reported over 14,000 coronavirus-related deaths, a toll one-fourth that of Britain’s.
+The European Union nation has reported over 14,000 coronavirus-related deaths, a toll only one-fourth that of Britain’s.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak